 If you have had your condition for more than six months and have tried multiple conservative therapies with no results, it would be prudent to consider ESWT.
 It is natural to procrastinate and hope that the problem will go away on its own.
 However, in conditions such as tendinitis, continued use, and further degeneration can lead to a more serious and painful situation which can be more difficult to treat in the end.
 For example, every time that you feel pain when you place weight on your heel or lift something with your arm, it is because you are putting tension on already compromised tendon fibers.
 When the condition progresses to a rupture, ESWT is no longer an option and you will have no treatment alternative but to undergo invasive surgery.
 Additionally, if left untreated, you can experience new problems.
 With heel pain in your foot, you may naturally compensate by walking on your toes or limping to protect yourself from pain.
 These abnormal movements can in time cause strain to your knees, hips and lower back, or even worse, may result in the same condition in the other foot.
 Compensation issues occur whenever you have chronic pain left untreated.
 If your pain has just begun, you may be able to avoid developing a chronic, difficult to treat the condition by early intervention.
 Take care of yourself.
 Fix the problem, don’t delay.

-Tendonitis sometimes resolves by itself or with the help of treatments such as strapping, physical therapy, anti-inflammatory medications, or cortisone injections.
-When the condition is new (usually less than six months) it is called acute tendonitis.
-Acute tendonitis is an inflammation.
+Tendinitis sometimes resolves by itself or with the help of treatments such as strapping, physical therapy, anti-inflammatory medications, or cortisone injections.
+When the condition is new (usually less than six months) it is called acute tendinitis.
+Acute tendinitis is an inflammation.
 All of the treatments used at this stage are meant to rest the area or deal with the inflammation.
 Those who do not get better in the “acute” phase have what is called chronic tendinosis.
-The difference between tendinosis and tendonitis is simple: Tendonitis is an inflammation.
+The difference between tendinosis and tendinitis is simple: Tendinitis is an inflammation.
 Tendinosis is degenerative or damaged tissue.
 If a patient has used steroid injections repeatedly over the course of 6-9 months with no long term resolution, the problem has probably gone beyond inflammation.
 Surgery was once thought to be the only option for tendinosis.
 ESWT treats tendinosis because ESWT encourages the damaged tendon to heal on its own.

 No!
 The person in chronic pain has new hope with ESWT.
 Long-term sufferers finally have a non-surgical treatment option.
 If you have “tried everything” or even have just started to experience discomfort, don’t be discouraged, this is a new weapon to use against your pain.